 2. Check For Events Happening During Your Visit

 Are you booking a cruise during hurricane season?
 Could your plans be delayed due to winter weather?
-Weather conditions can play a huge role in your travel plans.
-Knowing what to expect can help you pack, plan, and be prepared!
+Severe weather can play a huge role in your travel plans.
+Knowing what to expect can help you pack, plan, and be prepared.

 Part of preparing for the unexpected is making sure you are covered if your travel plans change.
 There have been times when an illness or an unexpected family emergency has prevented us from taking a trip we had already planned.
-Not being able to enjoy a vacation you were excited for is heartbreaking.
-Losing out on the money you already spent just makes the situation even worst!
+Not being able to enjoy a vacation you were excited about is heartbreaking.
+Losing out on the money you already spent just makes the situation worse.

 - Trip Cancellation

 - Trip Interruption

 - Emergency Medical and Dental